brndnmtthws/brndn-io/content/posts/nice-vs-kind/index.md

 That's a kind of respect, too.
 Sometimes you give up your subway seat to someone who needs it, but you don't need to exchange words or even smile.

 There's also the "nice guy" stereotype—politeness with a price tag.
-It's not kindness; it's a tactic.
+You can feel the ask hiding inside it.
 Niceness expects a return.
 Kindness doesn't invoice.
 If a friend asks to borrow money, it's nice to float the loan and expect it back; it's kind to help without turning the relationship into a ledger.
 Kindness given freely beats niceness on credit.
 You can't use niceness